Subito-it/SBTUITestTunnel/README.md

 Your Podfile should include the sub project `SBTUITestTunnel/Server` for the app target and `SBTUITestTunnel/Client` for the UI test target.

-    target :APP_TARGET do
+    target 'APP_TARGET' do
       pod 'SBTUITestTunnel/Server'
     end
-    target :UITESTS_TARGET, :exclusive => true do
+    target 'UITESTS_TARGET' do
       pod 'SBTUITestTunnel/Client'
     end